 “Education must develop every child’s personality, talents and abilities to the full.
 It must encourage the child’s respect for human rights, as well as respect for their parents, their own and other cultures, and the environment.”

 The initiative was officially launched to students in May 2013.
-Our new School Charter (download on the left), agreed by students and staff has been in effect since September 2013.
+Our new School Charter (download on the left), agreed by students and staff takes effect from September 2013.
 This Charter underpins all of our policies and practices in ensuring a rights respecting school community.
 We hope these values and qualities will be useful to parents and carers in establishing a consistent message to our young people at home and at school.